electron/governance/wg-api/spec-documents/electron-c-apis.md

 __Note that this spec does not define any speicific API and the C APIs used in this spec are only for demonstration, the actual APIs should be discussed in follwoup PRs.__

-The Electron C APIs should be very cheap: they only take minimal disk space, usually less than 40 bytes per API since they are just thin wrappers; and they have no runtime cost.
+The Electron C APIs should be very cheap: they only take minimal disk space, usually less than 100 bytes per API since they are just thin wrappers; and they have no runtime cost.

-The Electron C APIs should need no API desgin: they are mostly direct C wrappers of C++ interface.

-The Electron C APIs should be easy to pass API review: if there is an actual usage we should be able to approve a C API quickly, since they are usually cheap and exposing an existing API.

 To use the Electron C APIs in native modules, users only need to include the related headers: